Renewable energy in the United States

 Other renewable energy sources include geothermal, with The Geysers in Northern California the largest geothermal complex in the world.

 The development of renewable energy and energy efficiency marked "a new era of energy exploration" in the United States, according to President Barack Obama in 2009.
 In a joint address to the Congress on February 24, 2009, President Obama called for doubling renewable energy within the following three years.
 Renewable energy reached a major milestone in the first quarter of 2011, when it contributed 11.7% of total national energy production (660 TWh), surpassing energy production from nuclear power (620 TWh) for the first time since 1997.

 In his 2012 State of the Union address, President Barack Obama restated his commitment to renewable energy and mentioned the long-standing Interior Department commitment to permit 10 GW of renewable energy projects on public land in 2012.
 Under President Joe Biden, Congress increased that goal to 25 GW by 2025.
 As of May 2023, the Bureau of Land Management has approved projects meeting approximately 37% of that goal.

+In 2022 the U.S. Energy Information Administration projected that renewable energy sources would supply 44% of U.S. energy by 2050 at which time it would by the largest electricity generation source in the U.S. Much of this increase in renewable energy would be driven by the increased adoption of solar energy.